Kyblue11/PriceWise/README.md

-# Anime Scraper
+# PriceWise Scraper Web App

-Compare prices and quality of anime merchandise using Puppeteer web scraping!<br>
+Compare prices and quality of different goods and merchandise using Puppeteer web scraping!<br>
 (Credits to stan and vin for be and fe collaboration)

 ## Overview